thirumurthis/Learnings/K8s/kustomize_notes.md

   count: 1
 ```

-### To render the dev environment manifest, in this case using the kustomize CLI
+### Render manifest for dev environment using Kustomize CLI

-- Below command will generate the dev spcecific manifest
+- Command to generate dev specific manifest

 ```
 # navigate to specific directory where the manifest is stored